 It’s little wonder productivity is plummeting worldwide.

-Lonely employees are twice as likely to look for a new job in the next year.
+Employees who don't feel engaged and connected are twice as likely to look for a new job in the next year.

 The best sales associate at Nordstrom brings in 8x more revenue than the average sales associate at competing stores.
 Apple's best developer is 9x more productive than average.
 The best transplant surgeon has 6x better success rate than average.
 But the best won't join a sinking ship.
 How do you quantify that?

-What Can your Business do to Encourage Connection?
+What Can Your Business Do To Encourage Connection?

 Many people feel ashamed about feeling lonely, but a culture of silence contributes to a culture of loneliness.